 Who currently manages the Public Strawberry Breeding Program?

-The program is led by Director Steve Knapp, a professor of plant sciences with extensive experience in both university and commercial breeding programs, with Glenn Cole, a senior research associate with extensive commercial breeding experience and Julia Harshman, a postdoctoral scholar with breeding experience in apple and other horticultural species.
-All are members of the UC Davis Department of Plant Sciences.
+The program is led by Director Steve Knapp, a professor of plant sciences with extensive experience in both university and commercial breeding programs, with Glenn Cole, a senior research associate in the UC Davis Department of Plant Sciences with extensive commercial breeding experience.

 What is the organizational structure of the current breeding program?